-In fact, we had quite the opposite problem.
-Large deciduous trees were sucking water from the soil and spreading their fibrous roots out to ten, fifteen, maybe twenty feet or more.
+Now we had quite the opposite problem.
+Large deciduous trees were sucking water from the soil and spreading their fibrous roots out to ten, fifteen, maybe twenty feet or more beyond their trunks.

 They were thugs!
 The little plants were foundering.

-But we would prevail against these thirsty trees (that we’d never cut down).
+Would we prevail against these thirsty trees that we’d never cut down?
 We soldiered on, at times with more pluck than brains.

 What kind of dumb work was this?